Markindra/TestSite/_books/courageousnovel.md

 coverImage: /assets/images/bookImages/courageous_novel.jpg
 family: Courageous
 buyLinks:
-  - name: amazon
+  - name: Amazon
     buyURL: https://www.amazon.com/Courageous-Novel-Randy-Alcorn/dp/1414358466/ref=sr_1_2?keywords=Courageous+Novel&qid=1637282739&qsid=141-6196979-4180442&sr=8-2&sres=1414358466%2C1645174352%2C150671448X%2C1506714471%2C1506714463%2CB076X9BDH1%2CB09CKYH6Y9%2C1496402782%2C1338317946%2C0441015670%2C154202871X%2CB08BRSQKJ2%2C0451465652%2C0061650730%2C1683227484%2C0593134826&srpt=ABIS_BOOK
-  - name: cbd
+  - name: Christian Books
     buyURL: https://www.christianbook.com/courageous-paperback-randy-alcorn/9781414358468/pd/358468?event=PRCBD1
-  - name: lifeway
+  - name: Lifeway
     buyURL: https://www.lifeway.com/en/product/courageous-P005453590
 tags: [Resolution for Men, Resolution for Women]
 premium:
+type: novel
 ---
 From Alex and Stephen Kendrick and Randy Alcorn comes an inspiring story about everyday heroes who long to be the kinds of dads that make a lifelong impact on their children.
 As law enforcement officers, Adam Mitchell, Nathan Hayes, and their partners willingly stand up to the worst the world can offer.
 Yet at the end of the day, they face a challenge that none of them are truly prepared to tackle: fatherhood.